Kennyc1012/BottomSheetMenu/README.md

 - The style attributes have been change to text appearances rather than colors.
 - The Builder constructor no longer takes a menu object.
 You will need to call ```setSheet(...)```.
 - The ```onSheetDismissed``` callback now takes an int as an argument for simple message support.
+- The gradle dependency has changed and needs to be updated.

 #Including in your project
 To include BottomSheet in your project, make the following changes to your build.gradle file